someodd/intramaze/README.md

 There are instructions on contributing to the project while keeping Nix in mind in `CONTRIBUTING.md`.

+I noticed something strange--I had to launch `codium` via a terminal inside the `nix-shell` environment.
+Also, the nixpkgs version of `haskell-language-server` is not build with support for Template Haskell, which Persistent (database library) uses.

 ### Running with Docker

 Be sure to start by editing an env file like `.env.dev`: